 Rainwater harvesting is legal in Kansas.
 Some counties and cities even offer incentives like rebates on the cost of rain barrels.
 You do not need a permit for rain barrels when the water is used for nonpotable uses outside the house.

 If you wish to use water indoors, things get more complicated under the law.
 You will have to meet Kansas’s plumbing code.
-The code makes it very difficult to legally use rainwater indoors, even for things like flushing toilets.
+The code makes it very difficult to legally use rainwater indoors, even for flushing toilets.
 You may also need to get permits for underground water tanks or large tanks.

 Sewage Removal Laws